PLAY LEMMINGS ONLINE - It's Free!

 Lemmings sold around 15 million copies and has influenced many a game since it's release in 1991.
 The puzzle-platformer featured cartoon-style graphics that, no doubt, helped to give the game wider appeal.
 It also featured an icon-based control system, which was still pretty novel in the early 90s.

 However, it was the whole concept of the game which was simply genius.
-The idea was to guide a herd (not sure what the correct term is?) of suicidal rodents through increasingly challening levels, and safely to the exit of each one.
+The idea was to guide a herd (not sure what the correct term is?) of suicidal rodents through increasingly challegning levels, and safely lead each one to the exit.
 Quick thinking was required in order to stop the creatures from being killed - they could fall off a platform (sometimes off the screen!), into water/lava or even get caught in a trap.
 I remember getting into a right old panic trying to frantically figure out how to stop them from walking into danger - these guys just kept on walking, so you had to act fast.